Open Language Switcher

 Accounts Payable Summary

 How can Accounts Payable Reports Drive Faster and Better Decisions?
-As Accounting Managers increasingly become in the Vendor Expense Analysis Process, they must rely on modern self-service corporate performance management (CPM) and business intelligence (BI) tools.
+As Accounting Managers increasingly become in the Vendor Expense Analysis Process, they must rely on modern self-service xFP&A and business intelligence (BI) tools.
 Using interactive Accounts Payable Reports like the Top 20 Vendor Payables Report template shown below enables them and users from the finance and accounting teams to experience near real time vendor payables analysis that help drive faster and better decisions.

 Who uses Top 20 Vendor Payables Reports and What are Some Key Analytical Features?
 In today’s fast-paced business environment, Accounting Managers are under high pressure to supply end users like controllers and AP managers with timely and concise Accounts Payable Reports.
 Companies use key features like the ones below to support their users with effective analysis that helps drive better expense control and cash management: